mmkathurima/Web-Microcontroller-Simulator/README.md

 # Usage
 To use the simulator, follow these steps:

-1. Launch the simulator by running the executable file.
+1. Launch the simulator by running `dotnet run`.
 2. Load the microcontroller code and simulation configuration.
 3. Configure the input/output peripherals as needed.
 4. Start the simulation using the Run menu.